MetOffice/lfric_core/documentation/source/user_guide/technical_articles/external_field.rst

 Each external field is, in fact, a mapping between an LFRic field and a non-LFRic field.
-It contains any encapsulation breakage within itself, thus preventing the guts of fields from being exposed.
+It contains any encapsulation breakage within itself, thus preventing the internal data of fields from being exposed.

 .. figure:: images/external_field_class.svg